veltenlab/CloneTracer/clonal_inference/README.md

 ```
 ## Input file

-The model requires a config file in JSON format (see below how to create a JSON file in [R](#with-r), add links to headers).
+The model requires a config file in JSON format (see below how to create a JSON file in [R](#with-r).
 Input files for all patients
 in the manuscript are present in [input data](data).

 ### Required entries